 Bad Credit Personal Loan

-This type of loan allows borrowers to get cash quickly despite having bad credit.
+A bad credit personal loan allows borrowers to get cash quickly despite having bad credit.
 In the past, this short-term loan must be paid off in one lump sum on the borrower’s next payday.
 However, these days, some lenders offer terms for as long as six months.
 Usually, borrowers can loan between $100 to $5,000, depending on their qualifications.
+This is referred to as a bad credit short term loan.

 - Braces or retainers